Montana-Media-Arts/webDesignFall2024/_docs/topic-11/01-box-size/02-page.md

 <img src="../img/box-model-full.gif" alt="the full css box model" style="width: 350px; margin: 0 auto 30px;" />

-To begin, we create "boxes" by setting a specified width and height.
-But setting an area with only these properties will give us a space to contain content (say color or text) so-wide by so-high, but little else.
-We cannot control placement, cushion, or relationship to other boxes without giving the stylesheet more information.
+To begin with, we create "boxes" by setting a specified width and height.
+Setting an area with only these properties will give us a space to contain content (like color or text) so wide by so high but little else.
+For example, we cannot control placement, cushion, or relationship to other boxes without giving the stylesheet more information.

-Luckily, there's pretty standard CSS template for getting started:
+Luckily, there's a pretty standard CSS template for getting started:

 <div class="code-heading">
   <span class="css">CSS</span>